nonamed4/mahosorts/README.md

 # mahosorts
-Trying to make a faster sorting algorithm.
+Trying to make faster sorting algorithms.

 ## Mahosort on four:
 "Mahosort on four" is a merge-sort like sorting algorithm that is slightly faster than merge-sort when sorting small vectors.